Unstable algebras over an operad II: Recollections about operads

+In this section we present the notions of symmetric sequences, operads, and their algebras in a general category $\C$.
+We assume that the reader has some basic familiarity with these notions.
+Our main references on the subject are the two textbook accounts \cite{LV,BF2}, as well as the article \cite{GK}.
+Later in this article, we will be interested in operads and algebras in the category of sets, in the category $\Vect$ of $\F$-vector spaces, in the category of left module over a (cocommutative) $\F$-bialgebra, and in the category $\U(q)$ of unstable modules.

-We assume that the reader has a basic knowledge of operad theory in the algebraic setting.
-Our reference on the subject is the book \cite{LV} of Loday and Vallette.
-We quickly recall our notation, which differ only very slightly from~\cite{SI2}. \begin{itemize} \item A symmetric sequence $\mathcal M$ is a sequence of vector spaces $(\mathcal M(n))_{n\in\N}$ such that, for all $n\in\N$, the symmetric group $\∑_n$ acts on $\mathcal M(n)$ on the right.
-The integer $n$ is often called ``arity''. \item Symmetric sequences form a category~$\Sym$.
-This category is endowed with a tensor product $\otimes_{\Sym}$ such that:
+For this section, fix a symmetric monoidal category $(\C,\otimes,I)$ with all small colimits and all small limits.
+Assume that $\otimes$ preserve colimits.
+In particular, if $G$ is a group, we can define the notion of a $G$-object in $\C$ as objects of $\C$ with an action of $G$.
+For a $G$-object $X$, we can define the object of $G$-orbits $X_G$, and if $H<G$ is a subgroup, we have a restriction functor $\Res_H^G$ from $G$-objects to $H$-objects, and this functor has a left adjoint $\Ind_h^G$ called induction, which can be obtain as a Kan extension.
+For more details on this, we refer the reader to \cite[Chapter 2]{BF2}. \begin{defi}[Symmetric sequences {\cite[Section 2.1]{BF2}}] A \textbf{symmetric sequence} $\mathcal M$ is a sequence $(\mathcal M(n))_{n\in\N}$ of objects in $\C$ such that, for all $n\in\N$, the symmetric group $\∑_n$ acts on $\mathcal M(n)$ on the right. $\mathcal M(n)$ is said to be the object of \textbf{arity} $n$ operations.
+Symmetric sequences form a category~$\Sym$.
+This category is endowed with a tensor product $\otimes_{\Sym}$ such that, if $\mathcal M$ and $\mathcal N$ are two symmetric sequences, then